Neuroblastoma is a type of solid tumour, occurring in the nervous system.

 - Neuroblastoma is most commonly found in the adrenal gland, located on top of the kidney.

-- Other common locations include the neck, chest, abdomen, and pelvis, near the spine.
+- Other common tumour sites include the neck, chest, abdomen and pelvis, near the spine.

-If your family or someone you know is facing childhood cancer, call us at 403 216 9210 or email us to learn more about our resources and services available.
+If your family or someone you know is facing childhood cancer, please call us at 403 216 9210 or email us to learn more about our free programs and services.